Parents

 Unclear Career Paths

-What do you do if you don’t want to be an accountant?
+What do you do if they don’t want to be an accountant?

-What if your path doesn’t fit with traditional gender roles or societal expectations for bright people?
+What if their path doesn’t fit with traditional gender roles or societal expectations for bright people?

 Creativity and related career choices do not often have a set path between school and work.
 Whereas lawyers, teachers, nurses, and others have a clear road to follow in pursuit of a degree and employment, individuals pursuing more artistic or creative fields often do not have such a luxury.
 As such, students at CLEOS are able to discuss career possibilities and paths during their individual mentoring sessions and in collaborations with the rest of the group.